Festivals & Events

-The gardens are a 15-minute walk from JR Shimbashi Station.
-It takes about five minutes to reach the gardens from Shiodome Station on the Oedo Subway Line or the elevated Yurikamome Train Line.
+The garden is a 12-minute walk from JR Shimbashi Station.
+It takes about seven minutes to reach the garden from Shiodome Station on the Oedo Subway Line or the elevated Yurikamome Line.

-It is also possible to arrive at the park via the Tokyo Water Bus.
+It is also possible to arrive at the garden via the water bus.
 The Sumida River Line runs from Asakusa to the garden, and the 35-minute trip makes a refreshing alternative to the subway.
 The entrance fee to the grounds is included in the fare.
-Be aware that you cannot travel back to Asakusa via Tokyo Water Bus from the garden.
-Take the short boat trip to Hinode Pier and then board a boat back to Asakusa .
+You can travel back to Asakusa via Hinode Pier from the garden.

-The garden is formerly a feudal lord's residence, but was a duck hunting ground during the Edo period, from 1603-1867
+The garden is formerly a shogun's second residence.
+It was used as duck hunting grounds during the Edo period, from 1603-1867

 The teahouse in the middle of the pond offers matcha and Japanese sweets

-The sakura trees rooted in the gardens are set against a backdrop of the skyscrapers of Shiodome offering a great contrast of modern and age-old Tokyo.
-Beautiful by day, the sakura trees take on a further magical hue when lit up after the sun goes down, creating scenes of ethereal beauty.
+The sakura trees rooted in the garden are set against a backdrop of the skyscrapers of Shiodome , offering a great contrast of modern and age-old Tokyo.
+Beautiful even on cloudy or rainy days, the sakura trees take on a further magical hue especially on sunny days, reflecting their mesmerizing pinks in bright sunlight.

 * The information on this page may be subject to change due to COVID-19.